westmatrix/WorkspaceDemo/README.md

-# An simple SPA demo
+# An typical SPA demo